Climate Leadership Certificate

 - A description of what lived experiences have led you to be interested in this certificate;

-- A definition of what climate justice means to you, and how you imagine contributing to a more equitable and just community;
+- A reflection on how you hope to engage with climate work and creating a more equitable and just community;

 Academic Requirements